UbiquityRobotics/ubiquity_launches/README.md

 All of the Ubiquity robots use [ROS](http://www.ros.org/) (Robot Operating System).
-ROS breaks a robot application into a multitude of ROS nodes (i.e. processes) running on one or more processors that communicate with one another via internet protocols.
+Under ROS, a robot application comprises a number of ROS nodes (i.e. processes) running on one or more processors that communicate with one another via internet protocols.